dart-lang/language/working/0015-infer-required/feature-specification.md

 It seems likely that it will be true quite often that the required, named parameters are exactly the ones whose type is potentially non-nullable, which means that the migration will simply be to delete every occurrence of `required`.
+A tool based migration would of course have to preserve the occurrences of `required` that have an effect (that is, the ones that are associated with a parameter whose declared type is nullable).

-Of course, we aren't forced to have a migration at all, if it is more convenient to leave the code unchanged.
+We aren't forced to have a migration at all.
+It might be more convenient in some cases to leave the code unchanged, at least for a while.
+The given developer or organization may also prefer to have `required` on every required named parameter as a matter of style.

 On the other hand, it should be noted that we can't allow every occurrence of `required` to be inferred.